ironbar/luxai/reports/04_Modeling.md

 | can_build_city | binary                                               |
 | obstacles      | enemy cities + units with cooldown >=1 not in cities |

+can I move to a position without risk of collision?

 ##### 15.2.2.2 1d features

 | name         | explanation                          |